petter-holmberg/elements/README.md

 `Mutable_range` describes a `Range` with a `Mutable` `Position_type`.

 `Sequence` describes a `Range` that is `Totally_ordered`, and represents a composite object whose range of elements are its parts.
 It has functions `is_empty`. `size` and `operator[]` for element access.
 `Dynamic_sequence` describes a `Sequence` that can change size at runtime.
-It has functions `insert` and `erase` to change elements at the back of the range.
+It has functions `insert` and `erase` to change elements at the back or the front of the range.

 # Type functions